graetz23/coolSAA1064/README.md

 ## Change Log

 **20200413**
- - added standard say mathods: sayOPEn, sayPLAY, and say LOAd.
+ - added standard say mathods:
+  - sayOn, sayOFF, and sayGO,
+  - sayOPEn, sayPLAY, sayLOAd, and sayDISC.
+ - Therefore I
   - moved '-' from id 26 to 27,
   - moved ']' from id 27 to 28,
   - moved '°' from id 28 to 29,